Public baths/washhouses/slipper baths

 My experience of public baths comes from the late 1950s when my wife and I lived in a caravan, during the first two years of our marriage.

-As my childhood experience was that 'bath time' was a period before one went to bed, it was rather strange to go outside, perhaps in an afternoon, for a bath.
+As my childhood experience was that 'bath time' was a period before one went to bed, it was rather strange to go outside for a bath often in the afternoon.

 Our public baths were in a large building in Epsom.
 On entry, you paid your two and sixpence* to a man sitting in a kiosk.
 He would issue you with a numbered ticket for an empty cubicle, in much the same way that cinema tickets were dispensed.
 He would also pass you a rolled up towel and a small rectangular tablet of red carbolic soap.

 You then entered a large vaulted hall, somewhat similar architecturally to a railway station.
 Throughout this hall were cubicles in which were baths.